artcom/gocean/Readme.md

 $ ln -s /etc/service/gocean /<your basedir>/gocean
 ```

-Of course depends on where you put your stuff, but must be linked into the `/etc/service` folder as this is where daemon will pick it up from.
+Of course depends on where you put your stuff, but must be linked into the `/etc/service` folder as this is from where the daemon will pick it up.